mohamedkhaledmahmoud97-ux/alshayeb-law/PROJECT_MEMORY.md

 - ~~`arabic_normalizer.py` is implemented but not wired into the ingestion pipeline~~ — Resolved in Phase 3.7 via ADR-015.
 Normalization is applied at embedding time only; the canonical corpus is never modified.
 - ~~Vector database not yet generated~~ — Resolved in Phase 4 Step 3.
 FAISS index (8,340 vectors × 1024 dims) generated and validated.
 - FAISS validation report available at `outputs/faiss/validation_report.json`.
+- Phase 4 Step 5 (Retrieval Engine) not yet implemented — needed before Reranker can be fully exercised with live retrieval data.
 - PDFBookParser not yet implemented (stub only — awaiting PDF source inspection).
 Al-Sanhuri PDFs acquired (14 files) — processing deferred to Phase 4.5.
 - CourtJudgmentParser not yet implemented (stub only — awaiting dataset acquisition).